Table of Contents

 Tax preparation is one of the most critical aspects of running a business.
 It is also an important task that individual taxpayers must do each year.
 It is a federal and state law to file taxes promptly to avoid penalties and fees.
 It is also the right thing to do.
 If you have a knack for presenting information about taxes and understanding complicated tax forms, you may have what is needed to work as a tax preparer.

 Many people are confused by new tax regulations and other aspects of tax filing.
-The professional tax preparer can make the process of filing taxes a less painful process by handling all of the requirements themselves so that the business owner can focus on their business.
-If you can master the art of tax filing and enjoy crunching numbers, you may be the perfect candidate to start a career as a tax preparer.
+A professional in tax return preparation can make the process of filing taxes a less painful process by handling all of the requirements themselves so that the business owner can focus on their business.
+If you can master the art of tax filing and enjoy crunching numbers, you may be the perfect candidate to start a career as a tax return preparer.
 You'll be doing a job that few people want to do, and they often pay you handsomely for it!

 Salaries of Tax Preparers

-There is a lot that is involved with tax preparation.
-The professional tax preparer must fill out forms either by hand or by using online software, check and reconcile figures with various paperwork such as W-2s, 1099s, and many other tax forms.
+There is a lot that is involved with tax prep.
+The professional local and federal tax return preparer must fill out forms either by hand or by using online software to E-file, check and reconcile figures with various paperwork such as W-2s, 1099s, and many other tax forms.
 They must have a keen eye for detail so that they will catch any discrepancies between the business ledger and actual income so that income is reported correctly.

 They deal with invoices, bank statements, and even stocks and bonds because business owners and individuals are required to report all income, many times from multiple streams of income.
 For the average business owner, this process can seem overwhelming, especially if they are dealing with large sums of money.
 Also, the business owner is often too busy to spend time sorting through their accounting paperwork.
 That's why they are willing to pay a professional preparer to do it for them.

-For this reason, a tax preparer also needs a strong background in accounting.
-This does not necessarily mean that you need an accounting degree such as a bachelor's or master's degree in accounting, but you are required to have a 60-hour qualifying education course from a Tax Preparer provider within the past 18 months in most states and a solid foundation in the subject.
+For this reason, they also needs a strong background in accounting.
+This does not necessarily mean that you need an accounting degree such as a bachelor's or master's, but you are required to have a 60-hour qualifying education course from an educational provider within the past 18 months in most states and a solid foundation in the subject.
 You should also be familiar with relevant tax preparation software.

 Typical Functions of This Career

 If you are considering a career as a tax preparer, it's important to know what they do on a regular basis.
 As the title implies, their job is all about preparing the tax forms of individuals and businesses, as well as non-profit and other organizations.
-Anyone who is required to file a tax form might be potential customers for the tax preparer.
+Anyone who is required to file a tax form might be potential customer or client.

 Possible Job Titles, Duties and Day in the Life

-As a certified tax preparer, you may be involved in a wide range of activities including filing taxes for businesses, tax filing for individuals or non-profit organizations, and proofreading and interpreting a tax form or the tax code for individuals or business owners.
+As a certified tax preparer, you may be involved in a wide range of activities including filing federal taxes for businesses, tax filing or reviewing tax returns for individuals or non-profit organizations, and proofreading and interpreting a tax form or the tax code for individuals or business owners.